moseskamira/MozeliApp-API/README.md

-# Online Shopping System API
+# MOZELI-APP API
-The Online Shopping System API was implemented in Java as a Back-end project for managing online shopping
+This API was implemented in Java as a Back-end project for Mozeli App.

 ##### TECHNOLOGY/ APPROACH/ LANGUAGE
 - Spring Boot.